MichaelSchneeberger/do-notation/README.md

 * Haskell-like Behavior: Emulate Haskell's do notation for Python objects that implement the `flat_map` (or `bind`) method.
 * Syntactic sugar: Use the `do` decorator to convert generator functions into nested `flat_map` method calls by modifying the Abstract Syntax Tree (AST).
 * Simplified Syntax: Write complex monadic `flat_map` sequences in a clean and readable way without needing to define auxillary functions.
+* Type hinting: The type hint of value returned by the decorated generator function is correctly inferred by the type checkers.

 ## Installation